nobrick/reborn/README.md

 * ~~Implement WatcherSupervisor~~
 * Sync the states with persistence (PostgreSQL or Mnesia, ETS, DETS or others)
 * Take note of TDD and finish up unit tests
+* Use ex_machina for fixtures, ex. ords
+* Timeout for Azor.Ords.Watcher and Tracker

+### Issues
+* The Ords.Manager pid stored in Watcher may be outdated when Manager crashes.

 ### Random forest
 * [CloudForest](https://github.com/ryanbressler/CloudForest)